Distance Lessened Between Them

 Honoring Them

 This Wednesday at 9:00am is the Veteran's Day program.
 My class is always in charge of doing this, and I was proud to have so many kids help out with not only volunteering for this (thank you, guys!), but also to help me write the program.
 It won't be very long, but it should be very worthwhile and meaningful.
-If anyone has any veterans in the family who live nearby, please, bring them in and let them be a part of the service.
+If anyone has a

 "The most worthwhile thing is to try to put happiness into the lives of others." --Sir Robert Baden-Powell